mitre/saf-training-lab-environment/README.md

 2. Click the 'Use this template' dropdown and select 'Create a new repository'
 3. Check to make sure your username is the owner of the new repository and enter a name for your repository
 4. Click the 'Create repository' button at the bottom
-5. Wait for your repository to opne up, then click the 'Code' Drop down
+5. Wait for your repository to open up, then click the 'Code' Drop down
-6. We will then install three extentions - Click the extensions box on the left-hand bar.
-Search and install these three extentions:
+6. We will then install three extensions - Click the extensions box on the left-hand bar.
+Search and install these three extensions:
  - Ruby
  - Docker
  - Prettier